About North Carolina Social Work Gateway

 Karyn Bandy, Master of Education, Counseling and Human Services

-Karyn contributes over two decades of Child Crisis and Child Welfare experience from Oregon and Washington to our platform.
+Karyn contributes over two decades of Child Crisis and Child Welfare experience to our platform.
 Her comprehensive background includes direct work with children, families, educational institutions, mandated reporters, foster families, and judicial systems to reduce instances of child maltreatment.
 Her professional expertise encompasses foster parent training, court-mandated service supervision, successful child placement coordination, and facilitating collaboration among diverse child welfare stakeholders.

 Data Sources